-Mosquito Ridge Trail is located near Foresthill, CA and is rated as difficult.
+Mosquito Ridge Trail is a 5.8 mile out and back trail located near Foresthill, CA that features a great forest setting and is rated as difficult.
 The trail is primarily used for hiking, horses, and mountain biking and is accessible year-round.
 Horses are also able to use this trail.

 Directions from I-80: Take Foresthill exit and proceed 15.5 miles on Foresthill Road to the Foresthill Ranger Station.
 Continue 1.2 miles from the Ranger Station and turn right on Mosquito Ridge Rd.
 The trail sign is approximately 12.4 miles from the run-off.
 The parking area is across the road from the trail sign.